YsaacAndrade/2026/README.md

 **Day 8** — A Python command-line application that consumes a real-world game pricing API, validates and normalizes user input, distinguishes between games and DLCs, and extracts real-time pricing data to display the lowest available price, the regular price, and a direct link to the store page offering the deal.
 *Difficulty: 8.5/10*

+**Day 9** — A Python CLI program that fetches real-time weather data from an external API, validates user input, and displays temperature in Celsius and Fahrenheit.
+*Difficulty: 6/10*